 These field notes have now been made available to the public with a project that has lasted more than a decade.
 The Historical Indiana PLSS Township Records project allows the public to view surveyors’ technical descriptions of the land from the years surrounding Indiana becoming a state.

 The State Library and the Indiana Geographic Information Council sponsored a webinar in 2021 featuring Lorraine Wright, a Licensed Geologist and GIS Professional, which gives details about the ongoing project.

 Clayton Hogston, a professional land surveyor based in Indianapolis, provides the Indiana Transcribed PLSS Records from federal, state, and county surveyors to the public for free.
 He distributes these records using a thumb drive.
 Request a copy by sending an email or contacting the Indiana State Data Center.

-This blog post by Katie Springer, reference librarian.
-For more information, contact the Reference & Government Services Division at 317-232-3678 or submit an Ask-A-Librarian request.
+This blog post was written by Katie Springer, reference librarian.
+For more information, contact the Reference and Government Services Division at 317-232-3678 or submit an Ask-A-Librarian request.